|PLACES TO VISIT|

 38. Russell Cheney Studio and Outbuildings (const. unk.; originally a horse barn)

 (30 Forest Street) The buildings at 30 Forest Street, had originally been a horse barn, carriage houses, and caretaker cottage.
 Russell Cheney (1881-1945), youngest child of Knight Dexter Cheney, remodeled part of the horse barn to use as his artist's studio before moving permanently to Maine.
-Read more about Russell in this web site by clicking here.
+Read more about Russell Cheney.
 Subsequent residents were the Learned family and the Maxwell-Campbell family.
 Jon and Laura Reichelt bought the property in 2006.

 39. Clifford D. Cheney Mansion (const.
 1904)